Time: 18:00 - 20:30

 What level is the course and do I need any particular skills?

-You do not need to sight-read music, but you must be able to independently learn new repertoire and be confident singing in front of the class so an intermediate understanding of musical notation is required.
+You do not need to sight-read music, but you must be able to independently learn new repertoire and be confident singing in front of the class.
+To this end, an intermediate understanding of musical notation is required.

 How will I be taught, and will there be any work outside the class?